open-edge-insights/eii-core/docker_setup/README.md

             ```sh
             sudo ./compose_startup.sh | tee compose_startup.txt
             ```
+            This will not make a systemd service and just build and start IEI.
             Verify all IEI containers coming up and working by following the `Post Installation Verification` steps.

         4. This is an `optional` step where in IEI user wants to build and run IEI images as a redistributable .tar image.
 This is very helpful